AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 attention to the fact that Tertullian and the Latin fathers were obliged to cripple the Greek Christian thought by being destitute of even words to express it.
-He has to use two words, *verbum* and *ratio*, to express Logos.\" Not having Greek tools to work with,\" he says, \"his verbal picture often becomes blurred.\"
+He has to use two words, *verbum* and *ratio*, to express Logos."
+Not having Greek tools to work with," he says, "his verbal picture often becomes blurred."

 **Hase** says that Tertullian was a "gloomy, fiery character, who conquered for Christianity, out of the Punic Latin, a literature in